 2. Set your sights on site performance

-Online shopping is a competitive landscape, and a slow-loading website is a quick way to lose would-be customers.
+Online shopping is a competitive landscape, and a slow-loading website or app is a quick way to lose would-be customers.
 While measuring site performance is important all year, it’s especially critical during the holiday season when websites and apps experience higher-than-normal traffic.

 What should you do to improve site performance?

 Speed test: Run a quick speed test for an analysis of your site speed on desktop and mobile.

 Load testing: Before heading into the holidays, it’s also a good idea to run load testing on your website with a tool like LoadRunner by Micro Focus or Loader.
 These tools simulate the traffic of thousands of website visitors at once and help to identify areas where performance suffers, to address the issues before the real traffic pours in.

 Site monitoring: Consider setting up a site monitoring tool that will send an alert (generally via email, text, or custom integration) if your site goes down—especially with an influx of holiday shoppers.
 Check out free or subscription-based tools like Uptime Robot or StatusCake that will monitor your site at 5-minute intervals from several locations to make sure it’s behaving properly.